Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 15% discount

-Although there are only 2 and a half hours from the Grand Canyon to Monument Valley, considering that we enter through Desert View, both places are recommended to be visited in more than a one-day visit if you also want to see this area.
+Although it is only 2 and a half hours from the Grand Canyon to Monument Valley, considering that we would enter through Desert View, I recommend more than a one-day visit if you also want to see this area.

 HOW TO GET TO THE GRAND CANYON FROM ANTELOPE CANYON

-Page is another place of interest located in a short distance from the Grand Canyon.
+Antelope Canyon in Page is another place of interest located just a short distance from the Grand Canyon.
 Here you can visit Antelope Canyon and also visit the Horseshoe Bend.
-They are just two hours from the east entrance or two and a half hours from the Grand Canyon North Rim.
+They are just two hours from the east entrance or two and a half hours from the North Rim.

-For us, the main stops in this area of our trip were the Grand Canyon and Antelope Canyon, and as you can see, they are quite close to each other.
+For us, the main stops in this area of our trip were the Grand Canyon and Antelope Canyon.
+As you can see, they are quite close to each other.